-The computer lab(s) on any campus may be used by students as assigned by an instructor.
+The computer lab(s) on any campus may be used by students during scheduled open hours or as assigned by an instructor.
 Printer paper will not be provided for students to print materials but students may seek assistance from faculty or staff to request lab paper from the college if needed.
 A lack of computer lab paper is not an excuse for not having homework assignments, skills lab sheets, or any other required documents.
 Students should come prepared for class.